 Arden Screen and Stage Make-up

 Exactly where Elizabeth Arden’s decision to get involved with Hollywood came from is anyone’s guess.
 Jock Whitney, Hedda Hopper and Robert Rubin have all been suggested as guiding hands (Woodhead, 2004, p.
 211).
-My money would be on John ‘Jock’ Whitney whom Arden knew from the racetrack.
+My money would be on John ‘Jock’ Hay Whitney a renowned polo player whom Arden knew from the racetrack.
 He was amiable, handsome and the sort of East Coast person with social connections that Arden admired.
 Whitney also had a large financial interest in the film industry and in Technicolor in particular.

 Technicolor

-Technicolor had been in existence since 1916 but its high cost and technical limitations had made it a difficult sell to the studios.
-However, by the 1930s, the Technicolor Corporation had developed a new three-strip process; it used a special camera to record red, green and blue light on three separate negatives.
-In 1932, Whitney invested in the Technicolor Corporation and then co-founded Pioneer Pictures in 1933 to produce Technicolor pictures using this new process.
+Technicolor had been in existence since 1916 but its high cost and technical limitations had made it difficult to sell to the studios.
+However, in 1932, the Technicolor Corporation had developed a new three-strip camera to record red, green and blue light on three separate negatives.
+In 1932, Whitney invested in the Technicolor Corporation and then co-founded Pioneer Pictures in 1933 to produce Technicolor pictures using the new camera.
 Pioneer Pictures produced the first three-strip Technicolor short film ‘La Cucaracha’ in 1934 and the first three-strip Technicolor feature film ‘Becky Sharp’ in 1935.

-Technicolor had a number of technical issues which included problems with make-up.
-It required brighter lights than black and white film but the make-up used at the time had a slight sheen, so the extra light reflected colours from scenery and costumes onto the actor’s faces, creating undesirable effects – faces could look flushed, sallow or ill depending on the surroundings.
+The three-strip Technicolor camera required brighter lights than those used to film in black and white and this created problems with make-up.
+The make-up used at the time had a slight sheen and the extra light reflected colours from scenery and costumes onto the actor’s faces, creating undesirable effects; faces could look flushed, sallow or ill depending on the surroundings.
 Whitney would have been well aware of the issue and it is possible that he consulted Elizabeth Arden about it one day while chatting at the racetrack.

 Due to the high red sensitiveness of Panchromatic film any make-up containing too much red must be used in relatively dark shades to obtain a satisfactory photographic result.
 With De Long Nuchromatic Make-up comparatively little red coloring is used and the result is a more neutral blend enabling a lighter more natural-looking make-up to be used.

-The purchase of DeLong Laboratories enabled Arden to launch her ‘new’ line in the same year.
+The purchase of DeLong Laboratories enabled Arden to launch her ‘new’ Screen and Stage Make-up line in the same year.
 Many of the items retained the badge of Nuchromatic Screen and Stage Make-up but others were simply labelled Screen & Stage Make-up by Elizabeth Arden.
 As with the packaging, Arden also reworked some of the DeLong advertising copy.

 This enchanting Screen and Stage Make-up, acclaimed by the greatest artists of stage and screen—is a complete departure from ordinary heavy greasepaint.
 It is perspiration proof, light-and-heat proof, and clings for hours without renewal!
 It will not clog the pores or harm the skin … it is made of the purest ingredients obtainable.
 It completely conceals freckles!
 It feels extremely cool, comfortable and satin smooth on the skin.